Looking to expand or start a new business in Glendale?

 Glendale maintains an active marketing and social media campaign.
-Marketing brochures and data analyses are provided to the business community for their use in attracting and retaining customers.
-The City utilizes Twitter, Facebook and Instagram @MyGlendale to create buzz in the media and the public about news in #MyGlendale.
+Marketing brochures and data analysis are provided to the business community for their use in attracting and retaining customers.
+The City utilizes Twitter, Facebook and Instagram @MyGlendale to create a buzz about the latest news and trends in #MyGlendale.

 7. Website and Publications

-This year, Glendale refreshed its website to ensure an interactive and friendly online relationship with the community.
+Glendale's website offers an interactive and friendly online relationship with the community.
 A monthly electronic newsletter also delivers important City news to the public.

 8. Regional Collaboration